Cnasboll/HLF25-2/v04/README.md

 ```

 ## SHQL - Super Hero Query Language ™
-Finally but not least, local searches uses the _SHQL™_, short for _Super Hero Query Language™_ that is adapted from the calculator developed in project in `v01` but extended to be useful as a predicate for `HeroModel`-instances.
+Local searches utilise the _SHQL™_, short for _Super Hero Query Language™_, adapted from the calculator developed in project in `v01` and extended for usefulness as predicates for `HeroModel`-instances.

 ## Economical fallback example without utilizing SHQL™
 To match Batman, type: